blakeohare/crayon/Tutorials/collision-detection/index.md

 ## Intersection of Two Circles

 Like checking if a point is in a circle, you use the distance formula, except this time, it's the distance between the two centers of the circles.
 Instead of checking if that distance is less than the radius, you check to see if that distance is less than their combined radii.
-Notice that squaring the sum of the radii is used instead of using the square root function on the other side of the final inequality.

 ![Circle intersection](./images/two-circles.png)